Hi for business contact, would you have an email?

-As in in-development project, the playtest version of Armour Astir: Advent is available for free!
-If you just want to try out the game, you don't need to pay a penny: a free version of the rules without the art is included below.
+The basic version of Armour Astir: Advent is available for free!
+If you just want to try out the game, you don't need to pay a penny: a free version of the rules without the art is included alongside the play materials.

 - Four 'Channeler' playbooks - magical mecha pilots who stride into battle in a custom Astir

 - Four 'Support' playbooks - the engineers, spies and diplomats whose skills lie off the battlefield